 4. Choose the Right Technology Stack and Development Team

 Equally important is assembling a skilled team like engineers, designers, and QA testers who understand FinTech.
+Before launch, you must also establish robust backup and recovery procedures to ensure operational readiness and data security.
 A smart tech stack and the right team together make the difference between a system that grows and one that struggles under real-world demand.

 5. Build an MVP with Essential Features

 Think of MVP development as your test flight.
 It doesn’t need every feature, but it must prove the model works.
-Key elements include borrower registration, loan request workflows, risk assessment, and secure payments.
+Key elements include borrower registration, loan request workflows, risk assessment, secure payments, and a robust loan matching system that efficiently pairs borrowers with suitable lenders.
+Additionally, ensure borrower profiles and loan listings include the loan purpose, helping lenders assess risk and filter opportunities.
+Common loan purposes might include debt consolidation, home improvement, or business expansion.

 Launching an MVP allows you to gather user feedback early, attract investors, and refine your product.
 This step is where how to build a P2P lending platform becomes a practical exercise instead of a theoretical plan.